Particular/docs.particular.net/nservicebus/upgrades/nhibernate-timeouts-index.md

 The incorrect index definition on Oracle only applies to the column order.
 An existing `TIMEOUTENTITY_ENDPOINTIDX` index has to be dropped, and a new index with correct column order needs to be created:

 NOTE: This procedure does not require any downtime.
-It is still advisable to execute it when corresponding endpoint instances are not under heavy load.
+It is advisable to execute it when affected endpoint instances are not under heavy load.

 NOTE: Run this script on a testing or staging environment first to verify that it works as expected.